First French War of Religion (1562–1563): Foreign aid

 The Protestants looked to Elizabeth I of England and the German Protestant princes for support.
 Over the course of the war, Condé sent nine diplomatic missions to the Swiss cantons in the hope of support.
 The sieur de Soubise was in the cantons during July to this end.
-Geneva refused direct requests to recruit its citizens, pleading that they must maintain a technical neutrality as the city was threatened by the armies of Nemours and Savoy.
-A diplomatic mission was sent to the duke of Savoy composed of Coligny's ward Téligny to 'inform him of the true nature of what had transpired at Wassy' in the hopes he would be at worst a neutral party to the conflict.
+Geneva refused direct requests to recruit its citizens, pleading that they must maintain a technical neutrality as the city was threatened by the armies of the duc de Nemours and duke of Savoy.
+A diplomatic mission was sent to the duke of Savoy composed of Coligny's ward Téligny, to "inform him of the true nature of what had transpired at Wassy" in the hopes he would be at worst a neutral party to the conflict.
 Andelot was tasked with raising mercenaries for the army in the Holy Roman Empire.
 He was supported in this endeavour by Calvin, who chided the churches of France for their tight fistedness in providing financial support to Andelot's recruitment efforts.